 The technology enabling cars to become hyper-connected objects is closely linked to embedded software and its ability to communicate with immediate and distant environments.

-Car diagnostic and remote maintenance, entertainment systems, remote warning systems…these are examples of great car assets that are also sensitive points for automotive cybersecurity.
+Car diagnostic and remote maintenance, entertainment systems, and remote warning systems… are examples of great car assets that are also sensitive points for automotive cybersecurity.

-Thales Cybersecurity Consulting teams support automotive OEMs and their suppliers to build their cybersecurity strategy and implement the different steps required for a solid security-by-design architecture.
+Thales Cybersecurity Consulting teams, part of its advanced connected vehicle products and services, support automotive OEMs and their suppliers to build their cybersecurity strategy and implement the different steps required for a solid security-by-design architecture.

 Security by Design approach: the foundation for end-to-end secure connected cars

-As cyber threats evolve and vehicles are on the road for many years, Thales cyber consulting expertise promotes security by design approach.
+As cyber threats evolve and vehicles are on the road for many years, Thales' cybersecurity experts promote a security-by-design approach.

 The aim is to build robust security into the roots of vehicles that will ensure scalable cyber solutions for the many years of operation.